Understanding the UK Tax System: Complete Guide 2025

 The UK uses a progressive system where higher earners pay higher rates.
 Whether it's "fair" is subjective, but:

-- System redistributes wealth through benefits and services
+- The system redistributes wealth through benefits and services

 Why is my tax code wrong?